WKB eigenmode construction for analytic Toeplitz operators: Calculus of analytic Toeplitz operators

+ultimately, the controls on the symbol $(u_k)_{k\geq 0}$ in Theorem \ref{thr:WKB-Bottom} will take a mixed form between this and $S^{r,R}_m$, see \eqref{eq:ctrl_u_4.2} and \eqref{eq:ctrl_u_sharp_4.2}.
+Other definitions can be found in the literature, as in \cite{boutet_de_monvel_pseudo-differential_1967}, equation (1.2), or \cite{sjostrand_singularites_1982}, chapter 1.
+These alternative definitions of analytic symbol spaces are all morally equivalent (they can be embedded into each other by changing the values of $r$,$R$,$m$).
+In practice, one has to choose the convention which suits the particular combinatorial arguments. \end{rem}

-This summation property, together with the stationary phase lemma, allows us to study Toeplitz operators up to an exponentially small error.
-One of the main results of \cite{deleporte_toeplitz_2018} is an expansion of the Bergman kernel on a real-analytic K\"ahler manifold, with error $O(e^{-c'N})$, in terms of an analytic symbol. \begin{prop} (See \cite{deleporte_toeplitz_2018}, Theorem A) Let $M$ be a quantizable compact real-analytic K\"ahler manifold of complex dimension $d$.
+The summation property in Proposition \ref{prop:anal-symb}, together with the stationary phase lemma, allows us to study Toeplitz operators up to an exponentially small error.
+One of the main results of \cite{deleporte_toeplitz_2018}, proved independently \cite{rouby_analytic_2018}, then simplified in \cite{charles_analytic_2021,deleporte_direct_2022,hezari_property_2021}, is an expansion of the Bergman kernel on a real-analytic K\"ahler manifold, with error $O(e^{-c'N})$, in terms of an analytic symbol. \begin{prop} (See \cite{deleporte_toeplitz_2018}, Theorem A, and \cite{rouby_analytic_2018}, Theorem 3.1) Let $M$ be a quantizable compact real-analytic K\"ahler manifold of complex dimension $d$.
 There exists positive constants $r,R,m,c,c',C$, a neighbourhood $U$ of the diagonal in $M\times M$, a section $\Psi$ of $L\boxtimes \overline{L}$ over $U$, and an analytic symbol $a\in S^{r,R}_m(U)$, holomorphic in the first variable, anti-holomorphic in the second variable, such that the Bergman kernel $S_N$ on $M$ satisfies, for each $x,y\in M\times M$ and $N\geq 1$: